 “With this holographic will and your signature on an affidavit attesting to the validity of the writing, I can request the court to open probate proceedings on behalf of your mother’s estate.
 Customarily, such a request is made, and a judge assigned to the case appoints the named parties as executors, you and Steve, within two weeks.
 However, given that Christmas is two days away and several district court judges are on vacation, I anticipate this result will take longer.
 In the interim, you may not access your mother’s bank and investment accounts, nor will you be able to sell or change any lease agreements with regards to the property in England and Canada.”
 Upon completing his recitation of the ins and outs of prairie probate proceedings, the man who will be the first of five lawyers to settle my mother’s estate lays down his pen.
 Reaching for a tissue, lawyer “number one” removes his circular glasses and wipes a speck of dust from the lens before an afterthought occurs to him.

 “Do you have legal counsel in Canada and England?”
 I shake my head, picking at the corner of my index finger’s half-bitten nail sensing my responsibilities tighten into a legal pretzel.
 “Probate proceedings differ from country to country, even state to state, so I strongly advise you to retain legal counsel in both England and Canada as it is likely that separate probate proceedings will be required.

 Once you are named executors in this country, your standing will be legally established and may be helpful as you proceed in other countries.”

-One day after my mother’s funeral and two days before Christmas and my executor’s year has begun.
+One day after my mother’s funeral and two days before Christmas, my executor’s year began.